-What’s Mycelium and How Do I Remove It? - Lawn Solutions Australia
+What’s Mycelium and What Does It Look Like? - Lawn Solutions Australia

-Have you seen a fine spider-like web on your lawn that appears early in the morning, but you’re unsure on what it is and if it’s causing damage to your lawn?
-In this blog, we look at what Mycelium is, why it occurs and when you need to act.
+Have you noticed a webbing appearing on your lawn early in the morning that disappears as the day goes on?
+In this blog, we look into what Mycelium is, it’s features and if you need to act.

 Skip to: Mycelium in Lawns, What Common Lawn Diseases Have Mycelium?
 Do I Need to Treat Mycelium in my Lawn?